UMR 1166 – Cardiovascular and Metabolic Diseases

 Led by Fabienne FOUFELLE and Frédéric JAISSER

-Understanding the mechanisms involved in the development of insulin resistance in the liver, adipose tissue and skeletal muscle and in impaired insulin secretion by pancreatic beta cells in type 2 diabetes.
-The team is studying the mechanisms that contribute to the disruption of insulin signalling (insulin resistance) and how inflammation is formed at the molecular level in the liver and adipose tissue of obese individuals, a mechanism that contributes to local and systemic insulin resistance.
+Understanding the mechanisms involved in the development of insulin resistance in the liver, adipose tissue and skeletal muscles, and in impaired insulin secretion by pancreatic beta cells in type 2 diabetes.
+The team studies the mechanisms contributing to disrupted insulin signaling (insulin resistance) and how inflammation develops at the molecular level in the liver and adipose tissue of obese individuals—an element that contributes to local and systemic insulin resistance.

 UMR 1146 – Biomedical Imaging Laboratory (LIB) CNRS – INSERM